 Designing a good drainage system is more involved than you might think.
 The most common option is to use a gravity-feed system.
 This will lead to a public sewer for foul waste and a soakaway for surface water.
 If you can’t easily use these approaches on your project, there are other routes.

 The key is to ensure the design is properly prepared before you start works, as changing anything will be difficult and costly.
 Here’s what you need to know:

 There are strict parameters regarding the fall (gradient) of surface and foul water drainage systems.
 If you can’t achieve the minimum gradient, it may not be possible to install a gravity system and some form of pumped setup might be required for the foul waste.
 There are a number of options, often labelled as packaged pumping stations, on the market.

 Fundamentally, the sewage is stored in a container and regularly pumped uphill to the public sewer.
 This kind of installation will have ongoing maintenance requirements and associated running costs.

-The size of the house and nature of the surrounding landscaping will have a big bearing on the diameter and position of rainwater downpipes and gullies, as well as the capacity of the underground drainage system.
-The number of toilets, showers, baths and basins must be considered, too.
+The size of the house and nature of the surrounding landscaping will have a bearing on the position of the rainwater downpipes, gullies and extent of the underground drainage system needed.
+Likewise, the total number of toilets, showers, baths and basins will impact on the specification of foul drainage.

-|Andy Butchers is a building surveyor with over 25 years’ experience in the construction industry.
-He regularly shares his knowledge to help self-builders and renovators avoid and overcome issues on their projects.
-He is a director of Build-Zone Survey Services, which provides technical services for a number of warranty providers.|
+|Andy Butchers is a building surveyor with over 25 years’ experience in the construction industry and regularly shares his knowledge to help self builders and renovators avoid and overcome issues on their projects.
+He is a director of Build-Zone Survey Services, a technical auditing company providing technical services for a number of warranty providers.|